Spay and Neuter

 Our Covina veterinarian has performed countless spaying and neutering procedures.
 These procedures are extremely common, and the surgery involves very little risk.

 When a female dog is spayed, the reproductive organs are removed through a small incision in the abdomen.
-Prior the procedure, your dog will be put under general anesthesia.
+Prior to the procedure, your dog will be put under general anesthesia.
 Then the fallopian tubes, ovaries, and uterus are removed.
 The incision is closed, and your pet is typically able to return home with you the same day.
 Most female dogs can be spayed as early as eight weeks of age.

 When a male pet is neutered, they will be placed under general anesthesia and their reproductive organs (testicles) will be removed to stop the ability to reproduce.
 As with spaying procedures, your pet can usually go home the same day and your puppy should be at least eight weeks old before neutering.